 A 49-year-old female presents with persistent widespread pain and fatigue for the last five months.
 Her body map chart shows that the painful areas cover muscles below the waist following the paraspinals, scapula, trapezius and occiput.
 She also complains of frequent migraine headaches and numbness and tingling in right and left hands.
-She gets numbness in her right foot, but denies LBP or radiating pain.
-She discusses that she has fatigue, stiffness, unrefreshing sleep, cognitive difficulties, anxiety and occasional depression, and functional impairment of activities of daily living (ADLs).
+She gets numbness in her right foot but denies LBP or radiating pain.
+She shared that she has fatigue, stiffness, unrefreshing sleep, cognitive difficulties, anxiety, occasional depression and functional impairment of activities of daily living (ADLs).

 During the exam, she also mentions she has TMJ.
 She rates her pain as a 6/10 on average, but reaches a 7-8/10 when she tries to exercise (walking).
-Extremely tender on physical exam and “everything” hurts when you touch her.
-Normal ROM, strength, reflexes, cranial nerves, vision, and elevated BP and HR.
-She wants to try an alternative to Lyrica because it makes her dizzy when she stands up and gives her blurry vision.
+Extremely tender on physical exam and “everything” hurts when she is touched.
+She demonstrates normal ROM, strength, reflexes, cranial nerves and vision but elevated BP and HR.
+She wants to try an alternative to Lyrica® because it makes her dizzy when she stands up and gives her blurry vision.
 Past lab tests indicate there is currently no organic disease.

 Central Nervous System Sensitization

-The fibromyalgia syndrome (FMS) research and medical literature has recently focused around the concept of central sensitization, often called central allodynia or classic fibromyalgia.
-The CNS undergoes a neural adaption where it processes sensory stimuli abnormally, resulting in an amplified perception of stimuli (hyperalgesia), such as light touch being perceived as pain.
-This plasticity of the CNS is thought to result from significant acute or chronic stress, including chronic pain, physical and psychological trauma, and other stressors, which can result in limbic system dysfunction and failure of the descending antinociceptive system (DANS).
+The fibromyalgia syndrome (FMS) research and medical literature has recently focused around the concept of central sensitization—often called central allodynia or classic fibromyalgia.
+The CNS undergoes a neural adaptation where it processes sensory stimuli abnormally, resulting in an amplified perception of stimuli (hyperalgesia), such as light touch being perceived as pain.
+This plasticity of the CNS is thought to result from significant acute or chronic stress, including chronic pain, physical or psychological trauma, or other stressors, which can result in limbic system dysfunction and failure of the descending antinociceptive system (DANS).

-Recent medical literature has observed a decrease in serotonin and increase in substance P, a pain modulating peptide, in the CNS, and disordered catecholamine production.
+Recent medical literature has observed a decrease in serotonin, an increase in substance P, a pain modulating peptide, in the CNS, and disordered catecholamine production in patients with FMS.
 Other alterations in neurotransmitter levels have been reported, such as decreases in dopamine, oxytocin and acetylcholine levels, along with increased NMDA (N-methyl-D-aspartate) activity.
-Collectively, these changes have been found to be associated with a generalized state of hypervigilance (sympathetic overactivity), resulting in associated autonomic phenomenon such as irritable bowel/bladder syndrome, anxiety, depression, and disordered nonrestorative sleep, which are also commonly seen in hypervigilant patients with post-traumatic stress syndrome (PTSD).
+Collectively, these changes have been found to be associated with a generalized state of hypervigilance (sympathetic overactivity), resulting in associated autonomic phenomenon, such as irritable bowel/bladder syndrome, anxiety, depression, and disordered nonrestorative sleep, which are also commonly seen in hypervigilant patients with post-traumatic stress disorder (PTSD).

 Two studies, including an RCT by Teitelbaum et al., showed an average 90% improvement rate in FMS,

-along with a marked decrease in pain, when using the S.H.I.N.E.® protocol: treating sleep, hormonal support, infections, nutritional support, and exercise (to patient tolerance).
+along with a marked decrease in pain, when using the S.H.I.N.E.® protocol: sleep treatment, hormonal support, infections, nutritional support and exercise (to patient tolerance).

 Goals (six months to one year):